apache/flink/flink-connectors/flink-connector-gcp-pubsub/src/main/java/org/apache/flink/streaming/connectors/gcp/pubsub/source/README.md

 Pub/Sub only guarantees at-least-once message delivery.
 This guarantee is kept up by the source as well.
 The mechanism that is used to achieve this is that Pub/Sub expects a message to be acknowledged by the subscriber to signal that the message has been consumed successfully.
 Any message that has not been acknowledged yet will be automatically redelivered by Pub/Sub once an ack deadline has passed.

-When a new checkpoint is written...
-- all messages pulled since the previous checkpoint are acknowledged to Pub/Sub and...
+When a new checkpoint is triggered, all messages which were successfully pulled since the previous checkpoint are acknowledged to Pub/Sub.
-- are forwarded to down-stream tasks

 This ensures at-least-once delivery in the source because in the case of failure, non-checkpointed messages have not yet been acknowledged and will therefore be redelivered by the Pub/Sub service.
 Because of this automatic redelivery and given at-least-once guarantee, it's also not necessary to write any data such as message IDs into the checkpoint.